 Every day in hospitals, nursing centers and private homes, patients, residents and families make pivotal decisions about medical care at the end of life.
 These decisions range from demanding every high-tech tool in the medical arsenal to extend a patient's life, to comfort care measures that can ease the passage of a patient in hospice.
 They can be the most difficult decisions family members and designated healthcare agents ever face.

-.
-Our event coincides with National Healthcare Decisions Day on April 16.
-Both encourage people to file Advance Medical Directives while they are able to discuss their end-of-life wishes with family members and designate an agent for healthcare decisions if they become incapacitated.
-In Virginia, if you have not filed an Advance Directive, your spouse automatically assumes the role of agent.
+In Virginia, if you have not filed an Advance Care Plan, your spouse automatically assumes the role of agent.
 In some families, another person might be better suited to that role, such as a sibling, an adult child or a trusted friend.
-The agent you name in your Advance Directive should be someone who understands your views on end-of-life care and will carry out your wishes.
+The agent you name in your Advance Care Plan should be someone who understands your views on end-of-life care and will carry out your wishes.

 To learn more about Advance Care Plans, download our Advance Care Planning Guide urging patients and their families to TALK.

 T – Take time to have the conversation with your physician and family.

 L – Leave no doubt about your values and preferences.

 K – Know that advance care planning is a quality of life choice

 The greatest gift you can give your family is your wisdom and guidance in end-of-life healthcare decisions through an Advance Care Plan.